ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-iam-vsphere.md

 where:

-- ``dynamicID`` is the 8 - 10 characters that generated dynamically during the service installation.
+- ``dynamicID`` is the 8 - 10 characters that are generated dynamically during the service installation.
-- ``shortID`` is the 5 characters that generated dynamically during the service installation.
+- ``shortID`` is the 5 characters that are generated dynamically during the service installation.
 - ``domainName`` is the domain name of your instance.

 **Next topic**: [NSX-T administration interface identity and access management](/docs/vmwaresolutions?topic=vmwaresolutions-fss-iam-nsxt)